Ringing & Migration

 Aims and scope

 Ringing & Migration is the journal of the British Trust for Ornithology Ringing Scheme (http://www.bto.org/ringing/).
 Published since 1975, the December issue incorporates the Trust’s annual report on bird ringing in Britain & Ireland for the preceding year.
-The journal welcomes papers on all aspects of bird ringing and migration studies but gives lowest priority to papers involved with methodology alone.
+The journal welcomes papers on all aspects of bird ringing and migration studies.
 Members of the Editorial Board are very happy to advise first-time authors on the preparation of manuscripts.

 Ringing & Migration concentrates on birds that occur in the Western Palearctic but welcomes papers from any part of the world that are relevant to ringing and migration studies of Western Palearctic birds.